 - Stop buying food and buy ingredients instead.
 Cooking from scratch will save money and help you reduce the amount of artificial additives you eat.

-- Draw up a budget so you know how much you have to spend on food, rent/mortgage, transport, health, entertainment, grooming, clothing etc.
+- Draw up a budget so you know how much you have to spend on food, rent/mortgage, transport, health, entertainment, grooming, clothing etc., then stick to your budget.

 - Stop using disposables unless you absolutely have to.
 This is not just nappies, it's also cleaning cloths, paper plates, knives and forks, cups, etc.